jguadagno/jguadagno.github.io/_posts/2020-07-01-no-route-matches-the-supplied-values.md

 ---
 > No route matches the supplied values

 I spent about two hours figuring out why I was getting this error message for the [Contacts API](https://www.github.com/jguadagno/contacts).
 I followed the [Todo List](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/tutorials/first-web-api/samples/3.0) example by the book so that if someone from the stream were confused, they would have something to fall back on.
-Unfortunately, it wasn’t totally by the book.
+Unfortunately, it wasn't totally by the book.

 I have code in the API for saving the contact which looks like this: